 He is the author of a report to the French government on tax security in France in 2004 and co-author of two other reports to the French government, one on intangible assets (2006) and one on how to improve the commentary on French tax law (2010).
-He is also the co-author of the chapter on rulings of a book on French tax procedures (published in 2005 and updated in 2008), a book on transfer pricing in France (Ed F Lefebvre, 2010) and the author of the chapter on France of the book Transfer Pricing and Dispute Resolution published in 2011.
+He is also the co-author of the chapter on rulings of a book on French tax procedures (published in 2005 and updated in 2008), a book on transfer pricing in France (Ed F Lefebvre, 2010), the author of the chapter on France of the book Transfer Pricing and Dispute Resolution published in 2011, and of the chapter on the mutual agreement procedure of a book on the OECD Model Convention (Ed Francis Lefebvre 2014).
 He regularly publishes articles on international tax matters in French and international publications.

 After graduating in political sciences at the IEP Paris (Sciences-Po) in 1979, Bruno Gibert completed his education with a Masters in corporate and tax law at the University of Paris II (Assas) before entering the ENA.

 This biography is an extract from The International Who's Who of Corporate Tax Lawyers which can be purchased from our Shop.